GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 ## Breaking the extension {: #locate_logs }

-This tutorial will break one extension component and then demonstrate how to fix it.
+This tutorial will break one extension component at a time and then demonstrate how to fix it.
 Remember to undo the bugs we introduce before continuing to the next section.
 Start by downloading the [Broken Color sample][gh-broken-color] on Github.

 ### Debug the manifest {: #debug-manifest}

-First let's break the manifest file by changing the `"version"` key to `"versions"` and save.
+First let's break the manifest file by changing the `"version"` key to `"versions"`:

 {% Label %}manifest.json:{% endLabel %}